equadratures/equadratures/documentation/source/index.rst

 1. How do I use the compressed sensing utlities?
 2. How do I use effective quadrature subsampling?
 3. How do I leverage gradients from my model?
+4. What is the difference between sparse grid integration and SPAM?

 Under the hood: the classes()